 4. Luxury Brands in China would benefit from Capitalizing on O2O

-Capitalizing on events creation will involve your clients; you can invite them to discover a new product to be tested in store, for example by promoting on social media or on your official site.
+Capitalizing on events creation will involve your clients; you can invite them to discover a new product to be tested in-store, for example by promoting it on social media or on your official site.
 The more you spread the word and you will have a large audience.
 Events also help for exclusivity and experience and will increase word-of-mouth among your target audience.

-6. Fashion Brands needs KOLs and influencers to spread the word
+6. Fashion Brands need KOLs and influencers to spread the word

 7. Community management at the heart of Fashion Luxury brands in China

-Communicate with customers, convey them a positive message about your brand, your products by the community management.
-By developing a relationship with the customer, you will be able to better understand their needs in order to respond more easily.
-The principle is to animate different communities on social networks, blogs.
 The ultimate goal is to generate traffic to your official website.
 But being present on social networks is not necessarily enough.
-It must also seek specialized forums: for example you have two sites as Meilishuo and PCLady.
+It must also seek specialized forums: for example, you have two sites Meilishuo and PCLady.
 Many Chinese women visit these sites to search for information on beauty products or even clothing advice.

-Contact us on our website to establish your e-commerce and digital communication strategy; any brand can succeed on the Chinese market with the good advice from professionals.
-With years of exeprience in China, our experts can help you manage the brand awareness and reputation of you fashion brand in China.
+Contact us to establish your e-commerce and digital communication strategy; any brand can succeed in the Chinese market with good advice from professionals.
+With years of experience in China, our experts can help you manage the brand awareness and reputation of your fashion brand in China.